ufsit/documents/constitution.md

 ### Section E. Term of Office

-Term of office for all officer positions is 1 year beginning and ending on the date of election.
+Term of office for all officer positions is from installation until the installation of the new officers following the next election.

 ## Article VII: Elections